 NEPCA came into effect on 29 November 1995.

-The Act is available online at Tasmania’s The Law website.
+The Act is available online at the Tasmanian Legislation website.

 Provisions of NEPCA include: